ippontech/blog-usa/posts/jhipster-5-release.md

 With the upgrade to Spring boot 2, JHipster also brings the latest Spring Cloud release train support: Finchley

 The Spring Cloud projects are the cornerstone of the JHipster microservices architecture.
-The Finchley release upgrades all the Spring- Cloud projects to the latest and introduces new components.
+The Finchley release upgrades all the Spring Cloud projects to the latest and introduces new components.
 The JHipster team has migrated all the dependencies following this new release train and has fixed the regressions for you.

 ### Kotlin support